The following readings will increase your Confidence:

 Chapter 3: Fire your Bad Inner Caddy

-If you watched Jordan Spieth that week, or any week on the PGA Tour, you will notice how much he chatters with his caddy, Michael Greller.
+If you watched Jordan Spieth on any week on the PGA Tour, you will notice how much he chatters with his caddy, Michael Greller.
 But Geller does much more than just give knowledge about distance and the right club to hit.
 Geller always gives Spieth a positive push of confidence and ends his conversation before each shot about having a clear focus on the target.

 What if Geller’s last words to Jordan before each shot were, “Don’t miss it right again” or “Don’t leave it short”.
 Michael Geller would be out of a job and back to teaching 6th grade math.